open-sauced/maintainer-intro-course/building-community.md

 # Building and Nurturing a Welcoming and Supportive Community

 Open source is more than just maintaining and improving a project.
 It's a dynamic environment where maintainers, contributors, and users come together to collaborate, contribute, and grow.
-So, the people are the core and heart of open source.
+That said, the people involved in the project are the core and heart of open source.

 As more and more people engage and contribute to your projects, it becomes crucial for you to provide them with the necessary support and motivation to establish a welcoming and positive community environment.
 Doing so can build stronger relationships and promote a sense of belonging among your community members to keep them returning and remaining dedicated.